zama-ai/concrete/docs/core-features/rounding.md

 ## Exactness

 One use of rounding is doing faster computation by ignoring the lower significant bits.
-For this usage, you can even get faster results if you accept the rounding it-self to be slighlty inexact.
+For this usage, you can even get faster results if you accept the rounding it-self to be slightly inexact.
 The speedup is usually around 2x-3x but can be higher for big precision reduction.
 This also enable higher precisions values that are not possible otherwise.